nullivex/ah-wiki/core/Logging.md

   ]
 };
 ```
+You can set a transport directly, IE `new (winston.transports.Console)()` or in a function which will be passed the `api` object like the examples above.
+The benefit of using the function invocation is you will have access to other methods and configuration options (like the title of the process).

 Note that you can set a `level` which indicates which level (and those above it) you wish to log per transport.
 The log levels are: